ivanvoitovych/tour-of-heroes/step-5.md

 }
 ```

-And then use it in our component by injecting into the constructor:
+And then use it in our component by injecting it into the constructor:

 `viewi-app\Components\Views\Heroes\Heroes.php`